corsackinarrator/corsackinarrator/corsackinarrator.md

 many hyperfixations lelele

-self-diagnosed ADHD
+# ADHD and possible OCD

-PLEASE C+H AND INT, THATS OUR COMF
+# PLEASE C+H AND INT, THATS OUR COMF

-fictkins: cricket, soviet
+fictkins: the narrator (tsp)

 doubles IWC

 <3: G, A, J, J, A, A, R, F

-HYPERFIXATIONS:
+# HYPERFIXATIONS:

 4SAKN, BLOCKTALES, CRK, DANDYSWORLD, INANIMATEINSANITY,